Issue 22 / Out of Place

 In conversation with Sucheta Ghoshal—who is transitioning in her role at Logic(s) to academic director—Oliver Rollins draws our attention to neuroscience’s investment in race science and, particularly, the use of functional magnetic resonance imaging (fMRI) to visibilize a biological risk of psychopathy.
 The state classification of certain people as criminals is so tightly indexed to race that its attempts to predict the criminal risk of children as young as five become another way to refract antiblackness through (and as) scientific abstraction—even as race or socioeconomic inequality are explicitly avoided.
 Echoing Chris Dancy’s contribution to Logic(s) issue 21, “Breaking the Cycle: Against the Militarization of Neuroscience Research,” Rollins calls our attention to military funding of this line of academic research and the inextricable relationship between US militarism abroad, policing domestically, and the scale of capital investment for research questions with the potential to contain populations deemed unruly.
 An important site where these research agendas converge are programs that try to blend methods between countering violent extremism and anti-gang-violence initiatives.13

 As a matter of genre convention, unhoused people arrive in tech journalism and critical tech literature typically as the objects upon which tech is enacted.
 They are anecdotal seasoning for dry policy discussions, rather than agents actively negotiating and contesting the surveillance to which they are subject.
-Following the example of Virginia Eubanks, author of Automating Inequality: How High Tech Tools Profile, Police, and Punish the Poor, we feature the direct testimonies of the San Diego Unhoused Collective, as well as a dialogue between Ralowe Ampu and Eric A. Stanley, both of which examine the ways tech “innovation” is linked to the dispossession and policing of people on the streets.
+Following the example of Virginia Eubanks, author of Automating Inequality: How High Tech Tools Profile, Police, and Punish the Poor, we feature the direct testimonies of the San Diego Unhoused Collective, as well as a dialogue between Ralowe T. Ampu and Eric A. Stanley, both of which examine the ways tech “innovation” is linked to the dispossession and policing of people on the streets.
 A recurrent theme is the way neoliberal policies, beginning in the late ’70s, have naturalized the conditions of scarcity that tech bros claim to rationalize and solve in the present.
 Policies aimed at gutting the US social safety net and escalating the punitive measures embedded in what remains—which, as many historians have emphasized, occurred in tandem with Black women’s inclusion in Aid to Families with Dependent Children (AFDC)—inform, for example, the shifting labor conditions for platform gig drivers.
 Like their antecedents in Bill Clinton’s welfare-to-work program, current compensation for gig driving has plummeted below minimum wage, even as drivers provide labor indistinguishable from that of “employees.”
 Historically, organized labor has not substantially engaged or allied with welfare recipients or disabled people in sheltered workshops (each receiving less than minimum wage).14 However, a new generation of labor organizers have the opportunity to change that—for instance, Rideshare Drivers United, who spoke at length with editorial fellow Eliza McCullough about their strategies for organizing against California Proposition 22, and to overcome the abysmal wages and dangerous workplace conditions of which algorithmic management has become a central pillar.

 There is no future perfect or, as Fanon said, “romantic past to return to”; but Indigenous futures are also here in the present, navigating the knotty contradictions wrought by corporate infrastructures and occupation.
-As poet Rasha Abdulhadi frequently reminds us, let us celebrate Palestinians while they are still alive.
-And, thinking with Rasha, let us notice—a year into the genocide’s escalation—the seduction to applaud any liberal darling who dares to say “apartheid.”
+Hanna Barakat demonstrates how Palestinians appropriate WhatsApp and Facebook to communally navigate and survive the Israeli occupying forces’ routine obstruction of traffic infrastructure in Gaza and the West Bank, linking these kinds of mesh networks to Palestinian farming practices.
+In the settler reading, the patterns of avocado tree cultivation to which Barakat draws our attention are considered chaotic and inefficient.
+Meanwhile, the kinds of order that modern agricultural management has normalized typically result in generational death and soil exhaustion.
+Barakat’s intervention maps Palestinian freedom dreaming to the present—and, as poet Rasha Abdulhadi frequently reminds us, it is in the present, while Palestinians are still alive, that we should celebrate them.
+Thinking with Rasha, let us notice—a year into the genocide’s escalation—the seduction to applaud any liberal darling who dares to say “apartheid.”
 Looking at the current media landscape, I see predictable failures to endorse armed resistance and, more importantly, that the resistance is alive and present.

 In “To Resist Annihilation: Paternity, Inheritance, and Love against Surveillance Medicine,” Zoé Samudzi links the biomedical control through which Israel seeks to asphyxiate Palestinians to the kinds of surveillance to which Black families like her own become subject in the wake of a cancer diagnosis.
 What surveillance watches is uncertainty and risk—of cancer, an intifada, or any unruly threat.
 Data is not “like oil”; data is the production of an archive in the same tradition of anthropologists working in tandem with colonial administrators to manage the local population.
 And if data collection is most often an intrusion meant to classify and sort us in space, as Eubanks eloquently demonstrates in Automating Inequality, should we displace the political demand for transparency with one for the right to opacity?
 What kind of space or possibility opens up when we’re misrecognized in the ledger?